 About me

-I'm an “integrative-relational counsellor” meaning once I've met you, I pick the best from several types of therapy (buzzwords like CBT, person-centred, humanistic, psychodynamic, mindfulness etc) to make a blend tailored to you rather than pushing you through the same old sheep dip regardless of your preferences or needs.
-Of all the factors determining how well therapy goes our therapeutic relationship accounts for *30% of likely success, and my “relational” degree taught me how to make best use of our relationship.
+I am an “integrative-relational counsellor” meaning once I have met you, I pick the best from several types of therapy (buzzwords you may have heard like EMDR, CBT, person-centred, humanistic, psychodynamic, mindfulness and so on) to make a blend tailored to you.
+Like a bespoke scent made especially for you rather than pushing you through the same old sheep dip regardless of your preferences or needs.

 * = Assay, T. P., & Lambert, M. J. (1999).
 The empirical case for the common factors in therapy: Quantitative findings.
 In M. A. Hubble, B. L. Duncan, & S. D. Miller (Eds.), The heart and soul of change: What works in therapy (pp. 33-56).
 Washington, DC: American Psychological Association.